gagolews/genieclust/docs/_sources/weave/noise.rst.txt

-However, contrary to an excellent implementation of HDBSCAN\* that is featured in the `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ package :cite:`hdbscanpkg` and which also relies on a minimum spanning tree w.r.t. :math:`d_M`, here we still have the hierarchical Genie :cite:`genieins` algorithm under the hood.
+Contrary to an excellent implementation of HDBSCAN\* that is featured in the `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ package :cite:`hdbscanpkg` and which also relies on a minimum spanning tree with respect to :math:`d_M`, we still have the hierarchical Genie :cite:`genieins` algorithm under the hood here.
 This means we can ask for any number of clusters and get what we asked for.
 Moreover, we can easily switch between partitions of finer or coarser granularity.